Polymer/polymer-project.org/app/_blog/2017-08-22-npm-modules.md

 ---
+layout: post
 title: "Polymer 3.0 preview: npm and ES6 Modules"
+published: 2017-08-22
+author: justinfagnani
+description: "Today at the 2017 Polymer Summit in Copenhagen, we announced one of the biggest changes to our developer workflow in the project's history."
 ---